connorcodefoot/jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+This project is still in progress.
+Next steps:
+- Add further cypress tests
+- Improve UI

 ## Setup